All long-stay Thai visas have a 90-day reporting requirement.

 90-day reporting in Thailand is somewhat of a pain, but if you prepare properly then it should be fairly straightforward.

 One piece of advice I'd like to add is to be aware of public holidays.
-Of course these dates change from year to year, so you'd do well to have a calendar handy to schedule your reporting around these dates.
+Of course these dates change from year to year, so you'd do well to have a calendar like this to schedule your reporting around these dates.

 There are currently 19 public holidays each year and immigration offices always close on these days.
 It could be the case that an office is closed to out of the five days in a given working week.